dropbox-code/repo-14/src/pages/index.md

   - SDK
   - C++
   - Scripting
+  - UXP Hybrid plugins
+  - PSJS
+  - CEP
+  - Photoshop extensibility
 title: Photoshop APIs for developers and scripters
-description: Extend and integrate with Photoshop like never before
+description: Extend Photoshop using scripts, panels, plugins, or extensions.
+Learn more about Photoshop APIs and SDKs.
-topics: How to create your own Photoshop scripts, Powerful scripts for extending Photoshop, Scripting in Photoshop, Introduction to Photoshop Scripts, Make your own Photoshop plug-ins, Is there an API for Photoshop, How to use the Photoshop API
+topics: How to create your own Photoshop scripts, Powerful scripts for extending Photoshop, Scripting in Photoshop, Introduction to Photoshop Scripts, Make your own Photoshop plug-ins, Is there an API for Photoshop, How to use the Photoshop API, UXP, Photoshop API, CEP, ExtendScript, Join prerelease and forums, Photoshop C++ development, download the Photoshop SDK
 ---

 <Hero slots="image, heading, icon, text" variant="halfwidth" />